Accept [X]

 Over the course of history, the Church has called mankind to strive toward a civilization shaped by the spirit and principles of Christian love.
 At the end of the 19th century, facing profound social change in connection with industrial development, the Church began to formally articulate its social message.

 Beginning with Rerum Novarum by Pope Leo XIII, in 1891, addressing new exploitative forms of economic organization and reactionary ideologies, that message has continued to deepen.
 Ever since, Papal social encyclicals have taught the demands of justice and peace in society and the meaning of true development in conformity with divine wisdom and in connection with contemporary issues.
+These encyclicals have increasingly challenged Catholic academics, business and financial professionals with the urgency of infusing market economy with Christian culture and with the importance of Catholic contributions toward a vision of a humane economy and its realization.

 The core of MCE Research Centre’s mission is to respond to this challenge.